 4. Refresh the Guest List before importing your guest list, and then map the CC and BCC columns to the newly created hidden questions.

-Here's how you can have guests add in their CC/BCC address on the form:
+Here's how you can have guests add their CC/BCC address on the form:

 1. In the Registration Form, add the CC and BCC questions from the Template Questions section.

-3. You can edit the Field Name or leave as CC Email, and click Save.
+3. You can edit the Field Name or leave it as CC Email, and click Save.

 And that's it!

-Now, when you send any email in Splash to your main guests, the CC/BCC email addresses will also receive the invitation.
+Now, when you send any email in Splash to your main guests or those guests RSVP via the registration form, the CC/BCC email addresses will also receive the invitation.